markgw/pimlico/docs/setup_guide.rst

 The `name` needs to be distinct from any other pipelines that you run &ndash; it's what distinguishes the storage locations.

-`release` is the release of Pimlico that you're using.
-Just set it to the release that you downloaded.
+`release` is the release of Pimlico that you're using: set it to the one you downloaded.

 If you later
 try running the same pipeline with an updated version of Pimlico, it will work fine as long as it's the same major